Alan Rickman’s best movies

-Beloved actor Alan Rickman passed away this week at the age of 69.
+Beloved actor Alan Rickman sadly passed away at the age of 69.

 Renowned for his roles on screen and on stage, Alan Rickman was as comfortable in comedic roles as he was dramatic ones and has delighted audiences of all ages since his movie debut in 1988.